 Yesterday I explained why the recent results of national tests had confirmed that our decision to home educate our children was the right one.
-Today I want to explain why a good education isn’t just about achieving high grades in the top subjects, and how home educating can provide a better learning opportunity than mainstream schools.
+Today I want to explain why a good education isn’t just about achieving high grades in the top subjects, and how home educating is a feasible, realistic alternative to providing a better learning opportunity than mainstream schools are able to.

 The education system was introduced in order to provide children the opportunity to read and write, to gain at least a basic level of learning and have an overall better standard of life.
 Subjects were created and over the years it has been decided what a child should learn and at which age and stage they should learn it at.
 Classes were created in which groups of children of the same age were taught the same thing at the same time, for several hours each day, day after day after day.
 No thought was ever given to whether these children had the same skills or abilities as that would be too complicated to implement, so the simplest way to group them would be by age.

 And so it has continued and as it has continued it has become the norm and widely accepted.

 It’s just the way it is, isn’t it?

 Grouping thirty children and putting them in a room together does not mean that each of those thirty children will have the same abilities or skills as the next.
 It does not mean that they can be taught lock-step in the same manner using the same methods.

 Education is not a one-size-fits-all system, yet here we have a procedure through which individuals are drilled and conditioned over the course of several years to think, say, do and perform as each of their peers.
 The only thing in common that these individuals have is that they were born within a certain time of each other.